sgriffen/opengl-articulating-arm/README.md

 To interact with the scene he is a list of commands that will affect the shapes on screen and a description of their effect.

-- `x` : Translate the arm in the world-space -x direction.
+- `x` : Translate the arm in the world-space -x direction
-- `X` : Translate the arm in the world-space +x direction.
+- `X` : Translate the arm in the world-space +x direction
-- `y` : Translate the arm in the world-space -y direction.
+- `y` : Translate the arm in the world-space -y direction
-- `Y` : Translate the arm in the world-space +y direction.
+- `Y` : Translate the arm in the world-space +y direction
-- `z` : Translate the arm in the world-space -z direction.
+- `z` : Translate the arm in the world-space -z direction
-- `Z` : Translate the arm in the world-space +Z direction.
+- `Z` : Translate the arm in the world-space +Z direction
 - `u` : Rotate the arm at the shoulder about the upper arm's x axis in the positive direction
 - `U` : Rotate the arm at the shoulder about the upper arm's x axis in the negative direction
 - `v` : Rotate the arm at the shoulder about the upper arm's y axis in the positive direction